5 Best Remote Controlled Video Camera for Churches

 Connections

-1. USB (Universal Serial Bus) – Connects your camera to the computer thru a USB port.
-This is not advisable for remote-controlled video cameras as it requires proximity to the computer.
+1. USB (Universal Serial Bus): A USB port connects your camera to the computer.
+It is not advisable for remote-controlled video cameras, as they require proximity to the computer.

-2. HDMI (High Definition Multimedia Interface) – This is the most commonly used signal for transferring audio and video thru a cable.
-HDMIs are limited though and most have a maximum of 30 feet proximity requirement.
-Any farther would require the use of an HDMI signal booster.
+2. HDMI (High Definition Multimedia Interface) is the most commonly used signal for transferring audio and video through a cable.
+However, HDMIs are limited, and most require a maximum proximity of 30 feet.
+Any further would require the use of an HDMI signal booster.

-3. SDI (Serial Digital Interface) – Similar to the HDMI, the SDI also needs a long specific cable to be able to connect to and control your camera.
+3. SDI (Serial Digital Interface)—Similar to HDMI, SDI requires a long, specific cable to connect to and control your camera.

-4. NDI (Network Device Interface) – this is the latest and most ideal type of signal technology for streaming purposes.
-It enables high-definition communication over a network, instead of cables.
+4. NDI (Network Device Interface) is the latest and most ideal signal technology for streaming purposes.
+It enables high-definition communication over a network instead of cables.

 Capability